codefellows/setup-guide/system-setup/windows/10-vscode.md

 - Once that is complete, run the following command in your terminal to launch VSCode with Remote WSL:
   - `code .`

+---

-### Install Additional VSCode Extensions
+### Install Additional Required VSCode Extensions

-We'll now be adding some functionality to your new code editor!
+We'll now be adding some functionality to your new code editor with a few more extensions.

-Install the following extensions:
+Just as you did before, search for and install the following extensions:

+(_You will not need to close VSCode or your terminal in between each one, that step was specific to Remote WSL._)

 - liveserver
 - ESLint